Small Dogs, An Introduction

 popularity and is harmful to the dogs being shipped into the country.

-- Time the presentation of your puppies as gifts to avoid big holidays and make homecoming a stress-free event.
+- Time the presentation of your gift to avoid big holidays and make homecoming a stress-free event.

 The gift of a precious puppy will add love for years to come and when done right, make you a very popular person.